oracle/terraform-provider-oci/website/docs/d/identity_regions.html.markdown

 ---

 # Data Source: oci_identity_regions
-The Regions data source allows access to the list of OCI regions
+The `oci_identity_regions` data source allows access to the list of OCI regions

 Lists all the regions offered by Oracle Cloud Infrastructure.